-“Do Tomatoes Ripen From The Inside Out?”
-This was a question that was sent to us by a reader and I have to admit that at first, we were perplexed.
+“Do tomatoes ripen from the inside out?”
+This was a question that was sent to us by a reader and at first, we were perplexed.
 First of all, none of us had ever heard this particular fact and, secondly, how odd if it was true.
 One quick search of the internet showed that this was indeed something that many people believed, but the question still remained…is it true?
 Read on to learn more.